João Moutinho (footballer, born 1998): Orlando City

 On 11 December 2018 he was traded to Orlando City in exchange for Mohamed El-Monir.
 He made his debut for the team on 23 March, starting in a 1–0 away win at New York Red Bulls and assisting the only goal by Sacha Kljestan.
 On 31 July 2020, Moutinho scored his first goal for the club, a 90th-minute equaliser against his former club Los Angeles FC to force a penalty shootout in the MLS is Back Tournament quarter-finals.
 Orlando won the ensuing shootout.

 Moutinho scored his first regular-season goal for Orlando on 2 April 2022 in a 4–2 home loss to Los Angeles.
 On 7 September, he played in the 2022 U.S. Open Cup Final, a 3–0 win over Sacramento Republic FC.

 Spezia

-On 2 December 2022, Moutinho signed a 3-and-a-half year deal with Serie A side Spezia.
+On 1 December 2022, Moutinho signed a 31/2-year contract at Italian Serie A club Spezia, effective from the turn of the year.
+He made his debut on 4 January in a 2–2 home draw with Atalanta as a 67th-minute substitute for Arkadiusz Reca.
+Twenty-three days later in his fourth game, he suffered a left foot malleolus injury and was ruled out for the rest of the season.

+Loan to Jagiellonia

+On 9 July 2024, Moutinho moved on a season-long loan with an option to buy to Polish defending champions Jagiellonia Białystok.
+He received a number 44 shirt.
+He made his Ekstraklasa debut on 19 July 2024 in a 2–0 win over Puszcza Niepołomice, coming off the bench in the 62nd minute, replacing Aurélien Nguiamba.

+Lech Poznań

+On 18 July 2025, Moutinho left Spezia to join another Polish top-flight side Lech Poznań on a two-year contract.